yousafkhamza/terraform_vpc/README.md

 ## Description.

 It's simply created a VPC through terraform.
-This terrafrom (iaac) code is used to created 3 private and 3 public subnets and its included a internet gatway for public subnets and a nat gatway for private subnets so these gateways are configured on two public and private route tables also this subnets are attached with cursponding route tables.
-Also, please note that the code is suitable for AWS.
+This terrafrom (iaac) code is used to created 3 private and 3 public subnets and its included a internet gatway for public subnets and a nat gatway for private subnets so these gateways are configured on public and private route tables also this subnets are attached with cursponding route tables.
+Also, please note that the code is suitable for AWS Cloud.

 ### Features
 - Fully Automated (included terraform installation)